This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Chile.

 As stated in Article 251 of the CCP, the enforcement of the international arbitral award shall be submitted to the local court that should have decided on the matter, if it had been discussed in Chile, under the rules of “procedimiento ejecutivo” (Articles 434 and following of the CCP).

 In case the international arbitral award was render in Chile, there is no need for exequatur.
-Therefore, the enforcement stage may commence directly and oppositions may be presented under Article 36 of ICAL.
+Therefore, the enforcement stage may commence directly and oppositions may be presented under Article 36 of the ICAL.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the local courts?